jimbarritt/bugsim/readme.txt

 There are several commands you might want to pass it.

+You can type

+ant -p

+to list these.

 go test             -->  compiles and executes unit tests. go build-osx-app    -->  compiles, tests and ends up building you a nice .app package in the /target/app directory